-Renee Gillispie (gill-ESPY) completed her second season as the head coach of the University of Iowa softball program in 2020.
+Renee Gillispie (gill-ESPY) completed her fourth season as the head coach of the University of Iowa softball program in 2022.
 She was selected as the fifth head coach in program history on June 8, 2018.

 Gillispie had Iowa on a resurgent pace in 2020 before the cancellation of the season due to Covid-19.
 The Hawkeyes finished the season 17-5 and first in the Big Ten.
 Iowa was on pace to have its best season since 2009, that year’s team won 42 games.

 In the circle, Iowa had two of the conference’s best pitchers in senior Allison Doocy and junior Lauren Shaw.
 Doocy was second in the Big Ten with a 1.54 ERA, while Shaw ranked fourth with a 1.71 ERA.
 The duo combined for 16 wins and 163 strikeouts.
 Under Gillispie’s guidance, Shaw earned her first Big Ten Pitcher of the Week honor on Feb.
 17.

 Iowa pitchers struck out the most batters in the fewest innings in the Big Ten (150.0 IP; 169 strikeouts).

 At the plate, Iowa was led by a pair of freshmen in Nia Carter and Kalena Burns.
 In 22 games, Carter was the only Big Ten player batting over .500 (.509) and was 11th nationally.
 On Feb.
 24, Carter became the first player in program history to win Big Ten Player and Freshman of the Week in the same week.
 Burns was Iowa’s power through the 22-game season.
 Burns led the team with five homeruns and was tied for fifth in the conference.
 Burns also ranked fifth in the conference in RBIs (20) and was fourth in hits (29).
 Burns was named the Big Ten Co-Freshman of the Week.